mkim245/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using npm start.
 - Register as a new user.
 - Create your personal library of short URLs.